Guinea pig or hamster? They look similar, but they’re very different pets.

 A “purr” coming from a guinea pig can imply satisfaction or annoyance depending on the tone, and it can even mean fear in some cases.

-A “chirp” is a sound that doesn’t have an explanation; the reason behind this sound is unknown.
+A “chirp” is a sound that doesn’t have an explanation.
+The reason behind this sound is unknown.

 Hamster Vocalization